kylermurphy/astr288p_2018/lectures/Lecture3.md

 ## 3. Variables

-In many shells, there are a dumber of variables designed to make life easier
+In many shells, there are a number of variables designed to make life easier

   - $HOME -- The path to your home directory
   - ~ (tilde) -- This is an alias to $HOME